bp0lr/dmut/README.md

   -w, --workers int          How many Workers amount (default 25)
 ```

+### Wildcard filtering
+dmut will test each subdomain for wildcards, requesting a not supposed to exist subdomain.
+If we get a positive response the job will be ignored.

 ### Contributing
 Everyone is encouraged to contribute to dmut by forking the Github repository and making a pull request or opening an issue.